jakubrzeznicki/FlashScore-Compose/README.md

 ## 🏛️ Architecture

 FlashScore Compose is Multi-modular application with a meaningful separation for layers and features with the necessary grouping.
-Modern architecture (Clean Architecture, Multi-Module setup, Model-View-ViewModel)
+Modern architecture (Clean Architecture, Multi-Module setup, Model-View-Intent)

 Modules Design: